 Get ready for more games: ‘Squid Game’ readies for Season 2

-LOS ANGELES (AP) — It’s official, the Netflix TV series “Squid Game” will be back for a season two, even though most TV shows in South Korea run for just one season.
-But due to the show’s global success, its creator and director said, “I almost feel like you leave us no choice.”
+LOS ANGELES (AP) — The creator of Netflix’s “Squid Game” says the hit TV series will be back for a season two, even though most TV shows in South Korea run for just one season.
+Due to the show’s global success, Hwang Dong-hyuk said, “I almost feel like you leave us no choice.”

-“There’s been so much pressure, so much demand and so much love for a second season,” Hwang Dong-hyuk said at a red-carpet celebration for the show Monday night.
+“There’s been so much pressure, so much demand and so much love for a second season,” he said at a red carpet celebration for the show Monday night.

 “It’s in my head right now.
 I’m in the planning process currently.
 But I do think it’s too early to say when and how that’s going to happen.
 So I will promise you this, Gi-hun will be back and he’ll do something for the world,” explained Hwang.